mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   plotly html files.

 - :ref:`RenameWorkspace <algm-RenameWorkspace>` and `RenameWorkspaces <algm-RenameWorkspaces>`
-  now check if a Workspace with that name already exists in the ADS and give the option to override it.
+  now check if a Workspace with that name already exists in the ADS and gives the option to override it.

 Deprecated